 - solo traveler who wants to be around other tourists

-The first time I visited Vallarta, it was February which is high season.
-It was kind of a last minute trip so there wasn’t many options for lodging.
+The first time I visited Vallarta, it was February, peak season.
+It was a last minute trip so there weren’t a lot of rooms available.
 I was able to snag a smaller hotel in the 5 de Deciembre neighborhood in the Downtown zone called Hotel El Pescador.
-It’s not a hotel I would recommend though.

 It’s in a great location and it looks nice on the outside but the rooms are a bit lacking.
 I had three different rooms over the course of two days.
 One had a mold problem in the form of a white powdery dust that fell from the ceiling all over the room and my things.
 When I asked for another room, they gave me a room with no air conditioning.
 Thankfully it wasn’t an issue at this time of the year because it was mild weather in February.

-My biggest issue wasn’t the room though.
-It was the customer service.
-They offered no apologies or a discount since I paid for a room I didn’t get.
-I would have been happy with a free meal at their restaurant even.
+My biggest issue wasn’t so much the room but the way they handled the issue.
+They didn’t care that they didn’t give me what was promised.
+They offered no apologies or even a discount on the room I did get, which wasn’t what I paid for.
+I would have even been happy with a free meal at their restaurant even.
+I mean, how hard would that have been to give me?
 Things go wrong at hotels, that I accept, but the way they handled it was unacceptable.

 What to do Downtown